pmichaillat/econ-221/README.md

-# Economic Slack: Course Portal
+# Economic Slack - Course Portal

 This repository is the portal for the course "Economic Slack" taught by [Pascal Michaillat](https://pascalmichaillat.org/) at [UC Santa Cruz](https://www.ucsc.edu).
 The course ID is ECON 221.
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.